USS Ranger (CV-61): Post-war service in the 1970s

 Ranger returned to Alameda in August 1973.
 She was ordered immediately to refit and repair at Long Beach Naval Base where she was prepared for her next WESPAC Cruise over the next ninety days.
 Her air wing was lifted aboard by giant crane in Long Beach.
 She spent two weeks shaking down active duty and Reserve pilots.
 She returned to Alameda.
 There were two more two-week shake down cruises between January and April 1974.
 On 7 May 1974 she deployed again to the western Pacific.
 During this cruise, Ranger was again deployed to Yankee Station to participate in operations significant to the withdrawal of forces involved there.
 She returned to homeport on 18 October.
 On 28 May 1976, while on deployment, helicopter crews from HS-4 aboard Ranger, detachments from HC-3 on Camden, Mars and White Plains, and helicopters from Naval Air Station Cubi Point, Republic of the Philippines, assisted in Philippine disaster relief efforts in the flood ravaged areas of central Luzon.
 Over 1,900 people were evacuated; more than 370000 lb of relief supplies and 9340 usgal of fuel were provided by Navy and Air Force helicopters.

 On 12 July 1976, Ranger and her escort ships of Task Force 77.7 entered the Indian Ocean and were assigned to operate off the coast of Kenya in response to a threat of military action in Kenya by Ugandan forces in the wake of the rescue of Israeli hostages held at Entebbe Airport in Uganda several days before.

 In February 1977, Ranger departed Naval Air Station North Island for the Puget Sound Naval Shipyard, Bremerton, Washington, for major overhaul.
 While in overhaul, she received significant technological upgrades to her command information systems and flight deck gear, and was fitted with Sea Sparrow missile defense systems.
 Additionally, the main machinery spaces were refitted with more reliable 'General Regulator' forced-balance automatic boiler and combustion-control systems.
 In March 1978, the overhaul was completed and she began several months of shakedown cruises and sea trials for recertifications.

 On 21 February 1979, Ranger deployed for her 14th WestPac cruise, tentatively scheduled to cross the Indian Ocean to present a show of force during the strife between North and South Yemen, a mission she would not complete.
 On 5 April 1979, she collided with the Liberian-flagged tanker MV Fortune just southeast of Singapore while entering the Straits of Malacca.
 While the large oil tanker was severely damaged, Ranger endured a significant gash in her bow, rendering two fuel tanks unusable.
 Ranger turned back to Subic Bay, for temporary repairs and then to Yokosuka, for full repair.
 The collision resulted in 10,000 tons of crude oil spilled in the South China Sea.
-MV Fortune was hauling 100,000 tons of light crude from Kuwait to Taiwan.
+MV Fortune was hauling 100,000 tons of light crude from Kuwait to Japan.